 A recording of the consultation is available here.

 What are Civil Society Consultations?

 The US Government participates in a variety of consultations with civil society about its international human rights obligations and commitments.
-The April 1, 2014 consultation is being organized for the dual purposes of engaging civil society on (1) the implementation of those recommendations from the 2010 Universal Periodic Review that the US Government supported in full or in part where access to justice plays a critical role, and (2) relevant obligations under the International Convention on the Elimination of All Forms of Racial Discrimination.
+The April 1, 2014 consultation was organized for the dual purposes of engaging civil society on (1) the implementation of those recommendations from the 2010 Universal Periodic Review that the US Government supported in full or in part where access to justice plays a critical role, and (2) relevant obligations under the International Convention on the Elimination of All Forms of Racial Discrimination.

 What is the Universal Periodic Review (UPR)?

 The Universal Periodic Review (UPR) was established by the UN General Assembly as a process through which the human rights records of all UN Member States could be reviewed and assessed by the UN Human Rights Council.
 The United States is scheduled to participate in its second UPR review by the UN Human Rights Council in spring 2015.
 In anticipation of the next review, the US government is preparing a report to submit to the UN Human Rights Council in January 2015.
 To prepare its report, the US government will participate in several consultations with civil society regarding the recommendations from its first UPR review in 2010 that it supports in whole or in part.

 What is the International Convention on the Elimination of All Forms of Racial Discrimination (ICERD)?